 It is important to note, however, that we have no authority to impose a resolution where a dispute exists.
 Rather, we can make inquiries, gather data, try to broaden mutual understandings, and reframe conflicts.

 Penn’s Office of the Ombuds does not accept formal complaints or notice for the University.
-If a visitor wishes to make a record or put the Institute “on notice,” that is, to make the University formally aware of a particular problem, we can provide information on how to do so.
+If a visitor wishes to make a record or put the University “on notice,” that is, to make the University formally aware of a particular problem, we can provide information on how to do so.

 Additionally, we do not:

 - Advocate for any individual, office, or result

 - Participate in formal hearings or grievance processes